DaanAdr/Orgel-pijp-model-maker/README.md

 # TODO List
 - Get the horizontal spacing between object correct for nest CAD files.
 - Allow the application to work for pipe corpus.
+- Disallow whitespace in input fields for doubles.

 <br>